 Flate/deflate compression

-The lossless deflate compression algorithm is based on two other compression algorithms: huffman encoding and LZ77 compression.
+The lossless deflate compression algorithm is based on two other compression algorithms: Huffman encoding and LZ77 compression.
 You have to understand how these two algorithms work in order to understand deflate compression.

 How Flate works